 The 1041 process provides state and local government authorities power to “identify, designate, and regulate areas and activities of state interest through a local permitting process” (Colorado Department of Local Affairs).
 In this case, it provides Pueblo County the opportunity to enact a thorough land use review and approval process.
 Pronghorn’s 1041 application includes review and disclosure of potential environmental and social impacts, as well as compliance with the Pueblo County approval criteria or guidelines.

 Prior to submitting a 1041 permit application to Pueblo County, we solicited feedback from the local community through an open-house event.
 Feedback we received as part of that event was included in the 1041 permit application.
-After the County deems Pronghorn’s 1041 permit application as complete, the County will set a date, time, and place for a hearing on the application.
-The County will publish notice of the hearing in a newspaper of general circulation in the County, not less than 30 days and not more than 60 days before the date of the hearing.
+After the County deems Pronghorn’s submitted 1041 permit application as complete, the County will set a date, time, and place for a hearing on the application.
+The County will publish notice of the hearing in a newspaper of general circulation in the County, not less than 30 days and not more than 60 days before the date set for the hearing.

 The County will then conduct a hearing and hear testimony/receive comments regarding the Project.
 In order for permit applicants to engage in 1041 activities, the proposed development must comply with and meet the standards of all the provisions of the regulations governing it.
 The County will typically reach a permit decision within 90-days of the conclusion of the hearing.
 The 1041 process typically takes 4-to-6 months to complete, after an application is submitted and deemed complete.